 Dealing with HMRC Debt Collectors?
 (Bailiffs)

-If payment not made, then the HMRC instructs enforcement officers to attend your premises to collect the debt.
+If payment is not made, then the HMRC instructs enforcement officers to attend your premises to collect the debt.
 Therefore, it may have fatal consequences for the ongoing viability of your company.
 Act Fast!

-Failing to clear HMRC most importantly, attracts interest and penalties.
+Failing to clear HMRC, most importantly, attracts interest and penalties.